A Blockchain App Architecture

 It is wise to be cautious about adding too much computational weight at the start or completion of each block, as blocks arrive at approximately seven-second intervals.
 Too much work could slow down your blockchain.

-# Test yourself - a coding exercise
+# Test yourself - a pseudo-coding exercise

 You will continue to apply what you learn in later sections to your checkers game, and design a blockchain by using elements of the Cosmos SDK.
 Alternatively, you can continue directly to learn about accounts in the Cosmos SDK.